-In April 2013, the GASB issued Statement No. 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees.
-This Statement improves accounting and financial reporting by state and local governments that extend and receive nonexchange financial guarantees.
-The application of this statement is effective for the Authority's fiscal year ending December 31, 2014.
-This statement did not affect the Authority's financial statements for the year ending December 31, 2014.
+In November 2013, the GASB issued Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
+This Statement provides transition provisions of GASB's new pension standards for state and local governments.
+This Statement will require recognition of a beginning deferred outflow of resources for its pension contributions made during the time between the measurement date of the beginning net pension liability and the beginning of the initial fiscal year of implementation.
+The application of this statement is effective for the Authority's fiscal year ending December 31, 2015.
+This statement did not affect the Authority's financial statements for the year ending December 31, 2015.